Provisionals:

 2. Record the horizontal plane with an instrument such as the Lois Dento-Facial Analyzer.

-3. Provide detailed information on the patient’s desired results as well as their concerns.
+3. Provide detailed information on the patient’s desired outcomes and concerns.

-5. Provisionals are either fabricated in the dental lab, or a matrix can be sent to use chairside for try-in.
+5. Provisionals can be fabricated in the dental lab, or a matrix can be sent to the chairside for try-in.

-In some cases, these provisionals can be tried-in and accepted at the time of delivery, but for more complicated cases, it is recommended to have the patient wear provisionals to determine not only esthetic considerations but comfort and functionality as well.
-The provisionals are then either approved, or adjustments are made or recorded.
+In some cases, these provisionals can be tried-in and accepted at the time of delivery, but for more complicated cases, it is recommended that the patient wear provisionals to determine not only esthetic considerations but comfort and functionality as well.
+The provisionals are then either approved or adjustments are made or recorded.

 The Benefits of DuraTemps